 Policies and Procedures

-This policy applies to all employees, children, parents, carers, and those connected to Kids’ Corner Limited.
+This policy applies to all employees, children, parents, carers, and those connected to Kids’ Corner.

 Purpose.